DevNambi/blog-drafts/005 - spot pricing 1.md

 - cost of computing
 ---

+You can run [Amazon Web Services](http://aws.amazon.com/)' [EC2 VMs](http://aws.amazon.com/ec2/) cheaply by [bidding for computing capacity](http://aws.amazon.com/ec2/purchasing-options/spot-instances/).
+The virtual machines (instances) you get are *identical* to [on-demand VMs](LINKME); the only difference is the pricing.

-[Amazon Web Services](http://aws.amazon.com/) allows you to [*bid* for computing capacity](http://aws.amazon.com/ec2/purchasing-options/spot-instances/) ([EC2 VMs](http://aws.amazon.com/ec2/)).
-If your maximum bid is more than the current bid price, you keep your instance.
-If your maximum bid is *less* than the current bid price, then your VM is destroyed.
+The way this works is when requesting an instance, you specify the maximum bid per hour that you're willing to pay.
+If your maximum bid is more than the current bid price, your bid is granted and you get to create (or keep) an instance.
+If your maximum bid is ever *less* than the current bid price, then [your instance is destroyed](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-pricing-interruptions.html).

-Your first impression may be one of disbelief.
-Why would anyone use a virtual machine that can be destroyed at a moment's notice?
-You'd never get any work done!
+When I first read about this, I reacted with disbelief.
+Why would I use a virtual machine that can be destroyed at a moment's notice?
+I'd never get any work done!

-Well, sort of.
-Spot instances are **far** cheaper than their on-demand brethren.
-Here are average daily costs for some AWS instance types in the us-west-2 (Oregon) region:
+Then I looked a little closer.
+Spot instances are **far** cheaper than their on-demand, pay-a-flat-hourly-price brethren.

+Here's the average daily cost over the last 90 days to run 7 different instance types in the Northern Oregon (us-west-2) region:

 | [Instance Type](http://aws.amazon.com/ec2/instance-types/)  | On-Demand Price  | Spot Price  | Discount |
 | ------------- |:-------------: | :-----:| ----: |